 Georgetown City Council

-Georgetown, the capital city, was founded over 200 years ago under the Europeans during colonialism.
-Its boundaries extend from Cummings Lodge on the East Coast Demerara to Agricola on the East Bank Demerara.
-It is divided into 77 wards and communities and boasts a multi-racial and multi-religious population.
-Being the capital of Guyana, it is the main commercial centre and currently the country’s principal port.
+Georgetown, the capital city, was founded over 200 years ago by the Europeans during colonialism.
+Its boundaries extend from Cummings Lodge on the East Coast of Demerara to Agricola on the East Bank of Demerara.
+It is divided into 77 wards and communities and boasts a multi-racial, religious population.
+Being the capital of Guyana, it is the main commercial center and currently the country’s principal port.

 Georgetown City Council